ajabep/libc-database/README.md

 ## Changelog

+:warning: This fork do not aim to be updated or better than the origin, it aims to be a code base to pull requests only.

 This fork aims to fix various biases of the origin (some points are inspired by a review of forks).